iamazeem/spancopy/README.md

 into it, reaches the threshold value, a new subdirectory with an incremented name is created i.e. `2` and so on until all the files have been copied.

-All files in the `source` directory should be less or equal to the `threshold` value, otherwise an error is issued.
+The sizes of all the source files must be less or equal to the `threshold` value.

 There must be enough space at `target` for the `source` files to be copied successfully.